last updated: 5/4/2023

 Daniel Sazhin

-Daniel is a fourth-year doctoral student in the Cognition and Neuroscience program at Temple University.
+Daniel is a fifth-year doctoral student in the Cognition and Neuroscience program at Temple University.
 He is interested in decision-making, especially in how people adapt to changing environments.
 His research questions generally revolve in how changes over time in payoffs, risk, uncertainty, and ambiguity affect behavior.
 He received his Master’s degree at New York University in General Psychology and his Bachelor’s degree at Pace University in Marketing.
 Outside of the lab, he enjoys racing sailplanes.

 daniel.sazhin [at] temple.edu